michaelszymczak/jekyll-sandbox/app/_posts/2017-05-18-rediscovering-tdd-my-way.md

 of some shortcomings when picking either classic or mockist approach etc. At the same time, this blog should be understood even by beginners as this is yet another way of doing TDD.
 Nothing prevents a person that has never tried TDD to apply this particular approach, even if they do not know the difference between above mentioned classical and mockist TDD.
-In fact, I think that the industry as a whole would be much better of if the first style of TDD that newcomers come across was the one presented here.
+In fact, I think that the industry as a whole would be much better off if the first style of TDD that newcomers come across was the one presented here.
 </p>
 <span class="readmore"/>